sophiewarnes/sophiewarnes.github.io/Training/Highcharts.md

 ![Final chart](https://raw.githubusercontent.com/sophiewarnes/sophiewarnes.github.io/master/Training/Files/final-FT-chart.png "Final finished chart")

 There are better ways to do the text at the bottom, but it's not bad for a fudge, is it? :)

+### What next?

+If you have finished this, have a look at [this world population CSV file](https://raw.githubusercontent.com/highcharts/highcharts/master/samples/data/world-population-history.csv) and see if you can do anything with it (make sure you get the right link).

+Alternatively, look for other CSV files hosted online (Google "Filetype:CSV" and then whatever search term you want) and try and make a chart with that!